guybedford/es-module-shims/README.md

 > Stability: WhatWG Standard, Single Browser Implementer

-JSON Modules are supported only when using import assertions in Chrome:
+JSON Modules are currently supported in Chrome when using them via an import assertion:

 ```html
 <script type="module">